troven/node-nms/README.md

 Usage
 -----

-Setup our our monitored environment - devices & services
+Setup a monitored environment / zone using a Telemetry broker

 	var telemetry = new nms.Telemetry()